dhan5ism/yelp-system-design/README.md

 Is this an optimal solution ?
 Can we optimized it further.

+Issue : Since the grid size is fixed , Some grid will be crowded with places(i.e. NYC Downtown) and some grids are having no places at all(Ocean and Forest).

 # Dynamic size grids

 Two grid of same area is not a similar grid for Yelp design.